-This project would provide additional space for Senior Center activities.
+This project will provide additional space for Senior Center activities.
 In particular, the Senior Services staff has proposed a "Positive Aging Resource Center" that would compliment existing programming and services offered at the center on the West portion.
-The PARC center may include relocating Senior Social Services staff, providing space for senior service providers such as Catholic Charities or the Illinois Department on Ageing, as well as local regional specialists.
-The East side would likely be primarily built out for a multi-purpose room for the increased number of Senior Center activates.
+The PARC center may include relocating Senior Social Services staff, providing space for senior service providers such as Catholic Charities or the Illinois Department on Aging, as well as local regional specialists.
+The East side would likely be primarily built out for a multi-purpose room for the increased number of Senior Center activities.
 The senior lending closet, gift shop storage, and bathroom facilities would also been included in the scope of this project.
-The Township has already acquired \$80,000 in CDBG funds towards the completion of the project.
+The Township has already acquired \$85,000 in CDBG funds towards the completion of phase one of the project, and hopes to acquire an additional \$100,000 for phase two.